soulhotel/git-userChrome/README.md

 ## How it Works:

-- It can download any CSS theme by running <ins>**one**</ins> command (locally or online).
+- With just <ins>**one**</ins> command.
+It can automate the installation of any userChrome theme.
-- Using a themes repo as the argument/flag allows you to grab any theme via github, codeberg, etc.
+- Using a themes Homepage as the argument/flag allows you to grab any theme via github, codeberg, etc.
+- This process is well tested through users of my FF Ultima theme.
 ###### *LINUX & MAC (BASH)*
 ```
 bash <(curl -s https://raw.githubusercontent.com/soulhotel/git-userChrome/main/gituserChrome.sh) https://github.com/soulhotel/ff-ultima.git